yezkez10/tp/docs/UserGuide.md

 * If you want to edit a doctor's details but that doctor already has appointment you need to make sure that the doctor has no more appointment this is because if you delete a doctor with appointments those appointments will deleted as well

 **Note:**
-* Note that you can not add a Doctor with the same name but this is case sensitive
+* Note that you can not add a Doctor with the same name and this is case sensitive

-* Example:
+**Example:**
 * Allowed: John Doe and John doe are allowed
 * Not Allowed: John Doe and John Doe are not allowed

 Adds a doctor to the database.
-A doctor has a **name, phone number, email, gender, age, and **address**.
+A doctor has a name, phone number, email, gender, age, and **address**.

 Format: `add_doctor /n NAME /p PHONE_NUMBER /e EMAIL /g GENDER /age AGE /a ADDRESS`